 International relations are convoluted enough to make the mind swim.
 Geopolitics is perhaps the most conservative method of making some sense of the world.

-Recently, a highly placed Chinese official made a point of telling the U.S. Treasury Secretary that China is no threat to the United States.
-Richard Ritenbaugh shows why this may be true—for now.
+A highly placed Chinese official made a point of telling the U.S. Treasury Secretary that China is no threat to the United States.
+This may be true—for now.

 In this sermon, Charles Whitaker focuses on the marvelous opportunities for young people in God's church who find themselves on the threshold of God's Millennium, a time population growth will take place in abundant prosperity brought about by creative God-inspired technology, refashioning and terraforming the entire eco-system. …

 The epicenter of current globalism is Israel, specifically Manasseh.
 Today, 'globalization is made in America.'